pypa/pypa.io/source/roadmap.rst

 :Last Reviewed: 2017-12-10

 :Summary: An attempt to formalize the notion of "Extras" introduced by
-          setuptools. `PEP426`_ was originally scoped to include this, but it will likely be broken out.
+          setuptools. :pep:`426`was originally scoped to include this, but it will likely be broken out.

 :Issues/PRs: `pypa/interoperability-peps/labels/Extras
                  <https://github.com/pypa/interoperability-peps/labels/Extras>`_

-:Status: Currently covered in `PEP426`_ (which is in Deferred status), but will
+:Status: Currently covered in :pep:`426` (which is in Deferred status), but will
          likely be broken out.